FAMILY MANNERS CLASSES

 AKC S.T.A.R.® Puppy

-Puppies should have their standard vaccinations as per their vet's recommendation.
-Rabies vaccine is required for dogs over four months of age.
+Puppies should have their standard vaccinations as recommended by their veterinarian; a rabies vaccine is required for dogs over four months of age.

 Family Manners Foundation

 Introduce your dog to the skills it needs to become a well-mannered family pet.
 In this class, owners will learn to use dog-friendly training methods as they teach their pets to sit, lie down, wait, walk on a loose leash, come when called and more.
 This class will help you build a strong relationship with your dog, and to manage your pet comfortably in your home.
+These foundational skills are geared toward preparing your dog for the AKC Canine Good Citizen test.
 Class limit 8.

 For: Dogs, age 5 months and older.
-Both you and your dog must be comfortable spending an hour with a group of canines of various sizes and energy levels
+Both you and your dog must be comfortable spending an hour with a group of canines of various sizes and energy levels.
+Please check with your instructor as to whether or not dogs attend the first class.

-Skills Introduced: Sits & Downs, Loose leash walking, Stand, Recall, Stay, Leave It, Tug
+Skills Introduced: Attention, Sits & Downs, Loose leash walking, Stand, Recall, Stay, Leave It, Drop It

 Family Manners Skills